rubyonjets/jets/README.md

 $ jets call help # for more info like passing the payload via a file
 ```

-The corresponding `aws lambda` CLI commands are:
+The corresponding `aws lambda` CLI commands would be:

 ```
 aws lambda invoke --function-name demo-dev-posts_controller-index --payload '{"queryStringParameters":{"test":1}}' outfile.txt